harmslab/genotype-phenotype-maps/README.md

 Here, we're collecting a list of published, combinatorial genotype-phenotype maps.

 If you have a dataset you'd like to add to our list, let us know.
-You can open an issue here on Github, letting us know about your dataset, and we can discuss your dataset.
+You can open an issue here, and we'll help you merge you're dataset into this repo.

 **Contents**